TIY-Houston-Front-End-Engineering/Notes-Sept-2014/day24.md

 By **authenticating** with a service, we can actually push information up to services.
 One particular library that can help us do that is `hello.js` (http://adodson.com/hello.js/#install).

-Aside from what `hello.js` provides access to, the following list is a large list of APIs that provide a mix of CORS/JSONP/proxy-able services.
+Aside from what `hello.js` provides access to, the following list is a large list of APIs that provide a mix of CORS/JSONP/proxy-able services:

 ## Social APIs